-Autonomic computing refers to computing systems (i.e., autonomic managers) that are able to manage themselves or others systems (i.e., managed resources) in accordance to management policies and objectives [1].
+Autonomic computing refers to computing systems (i.e., autonomic managers) that are able to manage themselves or others systems (i.e., managed resources) in accordance to management policies and objectives [2].

 Thanks to automation, the complexity that human administrators are facing is moved into the autonomic managers.
-It allows administrators to concentrate on high-level management objectives definition and no more on the ways to achieve theses objectives.
-In [2], the authors define principles of autonomic computing thanks to a biological analogy with the human nervous system: a human can achieve high level goals because its central nervous system allows him to avoid spending time on managing repetitive and vital background tasks such as regulating its blood pressure.
+Administrators can then concentrate on defining high-level management objectives and no longer on the ways to achieve these objectives.

+In [3], Horn defines principles of autonomic computing following a biological analogy with the human nervous system: a human can achieve high-level goals because its central nervous system allows him to avoid spending time on managing repetitive and vital background tasks such as regulating his blood pressure.

-[2] specifies four main characteristics for describing systems self-management capabilities:
+They also specify four main characteristics for describing systems' self-management capabilities:

 - Self-Configuration that aims to automate managed resources installation, and (re-)configuration. - Self-Healing that purposes to discover, diagnose and act to prevent disruptions.
-Here, note that self-repair is a part of self-healing. - Self-Protect that aims to anticipate, detect, identify and protect against threats. - Self-Optimize that purposes to tune resources and balance workloads to maximize the use of information technology resources.
+Here, note that self-repair is a part of self-healing. - Self-Protect that aims to anticipate, detect, identify and protect against threats. - Self-Optimize that purposes to tune resources and balance workloads in order to maximize the use of information technology resources.
 Self-scaling is a subpart of self-optimization.